ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2024-08-14-TheAdjointMethod.md

 What is the best way to to that?

 ## The Autograd Approach

+Fundamentally, we're working with ODE's here.
+Let's investigate the gradient computation in these parameterized ODE's and see if and how we can use _the unique solution property of ODE's_ for some gradient improvement.

 Without loss of generality, we can stick with the Euler discretization to build up some intuition.
 Furthermore, we will only do three steps and use $x_3$ as our prediction to compare it to $y_3$,